andreubotella/andreubotella.com/talks.md

-This lightning talk discusses the updates on `line-clamp` that happened since the previous edition of BlinkOn, in particular about how the CSS Working Group is working on two separate proposals, and on how I made working implementations in Blink for both of them.
+This lightning talk discusses the updates on `line-clamp` that happened since the previous edition of BlinkOn, in particular about how the CSS Working Group is working on two separate proposals, and on how I made working implementations in Chromium for both of them.

 ## “Specifying `line-clamp`”